jondot/storybook-cartesian/README.md

 Then, it takes a normal renderTitle function that you supply, and it will make sure prop values will be legend values.

+If you want just a top level legend translation (not going into all values in a data structure) use `renderWithLegendFlat`.

 ### Validating Variants